Sonu598/VLink/README.md

 # VLink - Real Time Video and Chat Application

-**VLink is a communications platform that allows users to connect with video, audio, screen share, and chat.**
+**VLink is a communications platform that allows users to connect with video, audio and chat.**
 **The power of collaboration is that it can turn a group of individuals into a team empowered to achieve great things Vlink is a type of application that enables users to share their computer screens with others in real-time over the internet.
 It includes features that allows user to chat and video call with each other.**